stefanzan/HaskellStudyMemo/chapter18/monadTrans.md

 #### Control.Monad.Writer

-    WriterT :: m (a, w) -> WriterT w m a tell :: MonadWriter w m => w -> m ()
+    type Writer w = WriterT w Data.Functor.Identity.Identity WriterT :: m (a, w) -> WriterT w m a tell :: MonadWriter w m => w -> m ()

+The difference between Writer and WriterT is that: WriterT is a transformer, thus it has one more type parameter m.

 what is WriterT ?